KyleIm/A-Search-for-proton-like-UHECR-Point-Sources/README.md

 ### Modification for CRPropa3

-Customization for CRPropa3 was made for the purpose of Gaussian random sampling for JF12 sub parameters.
+Customization for CRPropa3 was made for the purpose of Gaussian random parameter sampling for JF12 sub parameters.
 When you download the CRPropa3, please replace `JF12Field.h` and `JF12Field.cpp` file from
 ```
 CRPropa3/src/magneticfield/
 ```